Sakeswap/sakeperp-arbitrageur/README.md

 cd  sakeperp-arbitrageur
 ```

-copy `.env.production` and `config.json` file in the /config folder to the new folder and create a docker-compose.yml file in the same folder：
+copy `.env.production`, `config.json` and `tradingdata.json` file in the /config folder to the new folder and create a docker-compose.yml file in the same folder：
 ```yml
 version: "3.5"